Chaos as flights diverted over Gatwick air traffic control staff shortage

 Gatwick chaos as air traffic control shortage forces dozens of flights to be diverted

-More than a dozen flights have been forced to land at other airports as far away as Cardiff

-Thousands of passengers face cancelled, delayed or diverted flights this evening because of air traffic control staff shortages at London’s Gatwick airport.
+Thousands of passengers face cancelled, delayed or diverted flights this evening because an air-traffic controller at London’s Gatwick airport went sick – repeating a situation experienced just eight days ago.

 Pilots are being warned of “heavy delays all evening” because of the problem, according to Europe’s aviation agency, Eurocontrol.

 The longest diversion was for a British Airways arrival from Faro, which touched down in Cardiff.
+The plane stayed on the ground for several hours before being cleared to fly to Gatwick.
+The passengers finally arrived five hours late.

 Lufthansa’s arrival from Frankfurt went to Heathrow, and the return leg from Gatwick was cancelled.

 Air Europa passengers waiting at Gatwick for a flight to Madrid are also stranded; the inbound plane landed at Stansted, and the return trip to the Spanish capital has been cancelled.
 The Essex airport was the destination for a Ryanair flight from Dublin.

-Tui sent its arrivals from the Greek islands of Corfu and Crete to Stansted, while the plane from Samos is in Bournemouth.
+Tui sent its arrivals from the Greek islands of Corfu and Crete to Stansted, while the planes from Kefalonia and Samos landed in Bournemouth.

-EasyJet, the biggest airline at Gatwick, diverted four flights to Luton: from Belfast, Faro, Heraklion and Mykonos.

-Even though the cause is beyond the airlines’ control, they are responsible for finding alternative flights as soon as possible for stranded passengers, as well as finding hotels and providing meals in line with the length of the delay.

 Access unlimited streaming of movies and TV shows with Amazon Prime Video